Jump to page content

 Surely, everyone has seen this one before by now?
 Character Map’s delight in mangling up character zoom boxes and the scrollbar.

 Sometimes it is the little things in life.
-Like being able to draw in a tab properly.
-Of course, Excel is another member of the BeleagueredSoft Suite.
+Like being able to draw in a tab properly:

 And this: